 But monetary policy and credit programs do two different things.
 Monetary policy stabilizes the purchasing power of money over time by keeping the price level stable and relatively predictable, and by doing so, contributes to maximum sustainable economic growth.
 Credit policy is also aimed at promoting growth, but it is more a form of fiscal policy in that it uses the public sector's balance sheet to alter the allocation of resources.
-In this instance, credit market interventions have been financed to some degree by the issue of new monetary liabilities, but they could just as well be financed with non-monetary liabilities, such as U.S. Treasury securities.
+In this instance, credit market interventions have been financed to some degree by the issue of new monetary liabilities, but they could just as well be financed with nonmonetary liabilities, such as U.S. Treasury securities.

 Mixing monetary and fiscal policy is fraught with risks.
 Many historical instances of monetary instability have been the result of central banks being prevailed upon to use their balance sheets for fiscal ends in ways that impeded their ability to keep inflation under control.
 That is why in recent decades, countries around the world have provided a measure of independence to their central banks, within frameworks that ensure accountability, in order to explicitly insulate them from short-run political exigencies that might diminish the credibility of their commitment to control inflation.
-The cornerstone of that framework in the United States dates back to 1951, when the Treasury-Fed Accord formally gave the Federal Reserve independent control of its balance sheet.^{viii}
+The cornerstone of that framework in the United States dates back to 1951, when the Treasury-Fed Accord formally gave the Federal Reserve independent control of its balance sheet.8

-Both the short-term benefits and the long-term costs of central bank credit have been and will no doubt continue to be debated for some time to come.^{ix} But no matter how one assesses the overall merits of such programs, it is important to recognize that these are fiscal measures that are distinct from monetary policy.
+Both the short-term benefits and the long-term costs of central bank credit have been and will no doubt continue to be debated for some time to come.
+But no matter how one assesses the overall merits of such programs, it is important to recognize that these are fiscal measures that are distinct from monetary policy.
 While at the present time, credit programs do not conflict with our monetary policy strategy, there could well come a time at which monetary stimulus needs to be withdrawn to prevent a resurgence of inflation, even though credit markets are not deemed fully healed.
 At that time, containing inflation may require closing down credit programs, or finding an alternative, non-monetary financing arrangement for them.
 Price stability, after all, is the vital first ingredient in financial market stability.

-i I am grateful to Roy Webb and John Weinberg for assistance in preparing this address.
+1 A version of this speech was delivered at the Maryland Bankers Association Annual Economic Outlook Forum in Linthicum, Maryland on January 9, 2009.
+I am grateful to Roy Webb and John Weinberg for assistance in preparing this address.

-ii Gary H. Stern and Ron J. Feldman, Too Big to Fail: The Hazards of Bank Bailouts.
-The Brookings Institution Press, 2004. [add link to theirTBTF website?]
+2 Gary H. Stern and Ron J. Feldman, Too Big to Fail: The Hazards of Bank Bailouts.
+The Brookings Institution Press, 2004.

-iii John B. Taylor, "Housing and Monetary Policy," Federal Reserve Bank of Kansas City Symposium, 2007.
+3 John B. Taylor, "Housing and Monetary Policy," Federal Reserve Bank of Kansas City Symposium,

-^{iv} Jeffrey M. Lacker, "Financial Stability and Central Banks," Speech to European Economics and Financial Centre, London, June 5, 2008. [add link?]
+4 Jeffrey M. Lacker, "Financial Stability and Central Banks," Speech to European Economics and Financial Centre, London, June 5, 2008.

-^v Marvin Goodfriend and Jeffrey M. Lacker, "Limited Commitment and Central Bank Lending," Federal Reserve Bank of Richmond Economic Quarterly, Fall 1999, vol. 85, no. 4, pp. 1-27. [add link?]
+5 Marvin Goodfriend and Jeffrey M. Lacker, "Limited Commitment and Central Bank Lending," Federal Reserve Bank of Richmond Economic Quarterly, Fall 1999, vol. 85, no. 4, pp. 1-27.

-^{vi} Jeffrey M. Lacker and John A. Weinberg, "Inflation and Unemployment: A Layperson's Guide to the Phillips Curve," Federal Reserve Bank of Richmond 2006 Annual Report. [add link?]
+6 Jeffrey M. Lacker and John A. Weinberg, "Inflation and Unemployment: A Layperson's Guide to the Phillips Curve," Federal Reserve Bank of Richmond 2006 Annual Report.

-^{vii} Robert L. Hetzel, The Monetary Policy of the Federal Reserve: A History.
+7 Robert L. Hetzel, The Monetary Policy of the Federal Reserve: A History.
 Cambridge: Cambridge University Press, 2008.